Continually Updated Clinical Reference

 Chemotherapy has primarily been used for the palliation of advanced-stage MCC.
 Although most cases of advanced disease have some response to chemotherapy, the effect is not long term.
 Complete cure is extremely rare in patients with locally advanced disease or metastasis.

-Chemotherapy with radiation therapy is being used to treat locally advanced or recurrent disease.
 Chemotherapy for MCC is based on previous experience with small-cell lung carcinoma, which is pathologically similar to MCC.
 Common regimens include cyclophosphamide, doxorubicin, vincristine or etoposide, and cisplatin.
 Partial response rates approach 75%, and complete response rates are observed in 40% of patients with locally recurrent or advanced disease.
 Chemotherapy appears to be more effective for patients with locally advanced disease (response rate, 69%) than for those with metastatic disease (response rate, 57%).

-Treatments by stage
+Treatments by Stage

 Stage I